danclab/laMEG/README.md

        conda deactivate
        conda activate <env name>

+5. If you want to run the tutorials, download and extract the [test data](https://osf.io/mgz9q/download)

 ## Funding
 *Supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme grant agreement 864550, and a seed grant from the Fondation pour l'Audition.*